Jens Friedenreich Hage: Personal life

 Hage married twice.
-Gis first wife was Gertrud Heitmann (1766-1801), a daughter of plantation owner in Saint Croix Fridrich Christian Heitmann (1725-1792) and Gertrud Zimmermann (1731-1787).
-After her death, Hage married secondly to Marie Sophie Ruspini (1783-1861), a daughter of London-based Italian surgeon and dentist Bartholomew Ruspini.
+Gis first wife was Gertrud Heitmann (1766–1801), a daughter of plantation owner in Saint Croix Fridrich Christian Heitmann (1725–1792) and Gertrud Zimmermann (1731–1787).
+After her death, Hage married secondly to Marie Sophie Ruspini (1783–1861), a daughter of London-based Italian surgeon and dentist Bartholomew Ruspini.

-Jahe died on 18 June 1831.
+Hage died on 18 June 1831.
 His first wife bore him eight children of whom the following survived to adulthood and produces issue: